Skip to main content

 About

-Each proposal is carefully selected based on its feasibility and implementability during the upcoming European legislature.
-We also highlight their capacity to spark public and political debates surrounding the intersection of the climate emergency and welfare states’ policy.
+feasibility and implementability during the next European legislature, as well as for their potential to spark public and political debates surrounding the intersection of the climate emergency and welfare states’ policy.

 Contributors

-• Taube Van Melkebeke, Green European Foundation (GEF)’s Head of Policy and Knowledge Communities lead.
+• Taube Van Melkebeke, Head of Policy at the Green European Foundation (GEF).
+She leads the different Knowledge Communities of the foundation.
 For further information, contact her at taube.vanmelkebeke@gef.eu.

 This policy brief has been realised by the Green European Foundation with the financial support of the European Parliament to the Green European Foundation.
 The European Parliament is not responsible for the content of this publication.